 CREATE THE SOY GLAZE

 - In a microwave-safe bowl, add the vegetable broth, soy sauce, sesame oil, and pure maple syrup.
 Microwave for 1 minute (just until the liquid is nice and hot).
-Then, whisk in the corn starch.
+Then, whisk in the cornstarch.
 Set the sauce aside.

 COOK THE CHICKEN